 Ultimately, the more accurate the scope is, the more accurate your testing price should be.
 Too much time and you’ll be paying for more than you need.
 Too little time and you’re likely not going to get a thorough and accurate assessment.

 Now, you might take the same website to three different companies and get three very different quotes.
-We’ve tried to explain some of the reasons for that in a separate post here.
+We’ve tried to explain some of the reasons for that in a separate post.
 Our goal is to standardize and take some of the guess-work out of this process for you.
+Reach out to us if you’d like to get a customized quote for a web application penetration test so you have a better idea.